top of page

 Ms Power was transitioned to the role of Acting Principal from within the school following the sudden resignation of Christine Lucas mid 2019.
 The Association understand Ms Power was previously responsible for BCC's Curriculum Development K-6.

-It's understood from Ms Keturah Jones' announcement at the school's end of year 2021 BCC Presentation Night (below), Ms Power had taken on a role overseeing Brindabella Connected Learning some months earlier, and passed on the Principalship to Ms Jones.
+It's understood from Ms Keturah Jones' announcement at the school's end of year 2021 BCC Presentation Night (below), Ms Power took on a role overseeing Brindabella Connected Learning some months earlier, and passed on the Principalship to Ms Jones.

 In her speech, Ms Keturah Jones announced Ms Power was handing over the Principal position to her, so that Ms Powers could step into an "Executive Principal of Online Learning" role where she “could expand our online educational offerings to students beyond the ACT, and hopefully one day beyond Australia”.